Brian Kilmeade Tells Military to 'Get Over' Eddie Gallagher Case

-‘Get Over It!’
-Brian Kilmeade Tells Military to Take Trump’s Orders on Pardoned War Criminal Eddie Gallagher
+‘Get Over It!’: Brian Kilmeade Tells Military to Take Trump’s Orders on Eddie Gallagher

 Fox & Friends co-host Brian Kilmeade said military officials who take issue with President Donald Trump’s intervention on behalf of Eddie Gallagher, a U.S. Navy SEAL in the middle of a highly publicized war crimes case, should “get over it.”

-Kilmeade made the comment on Monday morning while commenting on the news that U.S. Navy Secretary Richard Spencer was forced to resign by Defense Secretary Mark Esper over the weekend for protesting Trump’s efforts to restore Gallagher’s rank after he was in demoted for misconduct.
+Kilmeade made the comment on Monday morning while commenting on the news that U.S., Navy Secretary Richard Spencer was forced to resign by Defense Secretary Mark Esper over the weekend for protesting Trump efforts to restore Gallagher’s rank after he was in demoted for misconduct.

 “Know what it sounds like?
 It sounds like admirals used to giving orders, but they don’t remember to get there they had to take orders,” Kilmeade said of Spencer.
 “They’re just bent out of shape by the fact that they’re not in control of this process.
 The president was able to use the power he had to look at the situation over the course of three years.”